Operating Systems in Rust #2: Shell

 panicked at 'Exception cause: Exception(Breakpoint)', kernel/src/trap.rs:33:5

-This is great, we can now see the trap frame and the exception cause, so we can start debugging our kernel.
-To make use of this, you can also use an external debugger like gdb, which allows you to set breakpoints, inspect memory, step through code, and much more.
-Setting up gdb is a bit more involved, so if you run into issues check out this guide.
+We can now see the trap frame and the exception cause, so we can start debugging our kernel.
+You can also use an external debugger like gdb, which allows you to set breakpoints, inspect memory, step through code, and much more.
+Setting up gdb is a bit more involved, so if you run into issues, check out this guide.

-After this fairly short chapter, we'll add multi-tasking to our kernel using async rust, so we can run multiple programs at the same time.
+After this relatively short chapter, we'll add multi-tasking to our kernel using async Rust so we can run multiple programs simultaneously.